qennya/-Python-Numerical-Literal-Checker/README.md

 ## Versions/Tags
  - v1.0: Implements task 1 in java.
  - v2.0: Implements task 1 and task 2 in java.
 Includes NFA jff and NFA jpg.
+ - v3.0: Implements task 3 as a separate program in java.

  ## Features
 - Takes in user input as a string via a Scanner object.